Key Takeaways

 The Long-Term Costs of TBI

-Moderate to severe TBI is one of the most expensive injuries a person can suffer.
-Lifetime costs frequently reach millions of dollars.
-Even mild TBI with persistent symptoms can generate six-figure damages.
+Moderate to severe TBI can be one of the most expensive injuries a person can suffer.
+Lifetime medical care, support needs, and lost earning capacity can be substantial.
+Even mild TBI with persistent symptoms can generate significant damages when the limitations are well documented.

 Medical expenses include emergency care, hospitalization, surgery (if needed), diagnostic imaging, neurological care, neuropsychological evaluation, cognitive rehabilitation therapy, physical therapy, occupational therapy, speech therapy, medication management, and ongoing monitoring.
 Severe TBI patients may require in-patient rehabilitation for months, skilled nursing care, or lifetime supportive care.